MatthewWeathers/winbgi-on-visual-studio/README.md

                      _In_ LPWSTR    lpCmdLine,
                      _In_ int       nCmdShow)
 ```
-I think that would intimidate any first-year student trying to learn C++.
+I think that would intimidate any first-year student trying to learn to program!

-Using this library allows teachers to focus on teaching C++ at the beginning, in a way that is visually interesting without being too complicated.
+Using this library allows teachers to focus on teaching the basics C++ at the beginning, in a way that is visually interesting without having to include complicated details about the user interface.